 Christopher Neame is charismatically evil as Johnny Alucard, who also becomes a vampire in order to carry out Dracula’s revenge.
 Caroline Munro, Marsha Hunt and Janet Key all add sex appeal and Philip Miller is tolerable as Jessica’s beau, Bob.

-Salvation arrives in the customary form of Van Helsing (Peter Cushing) to prevent Dracula taking his revenge on young Jessica, and the final showdown between the two longstanding enemies proves to be splendid stuff.
+Salvation arrives in the customary form of Van Helsing (Peter Cushing) to prevent Dracula from taking his revenge on young Jessica, and the final showdown between the two longstanding enemies proves to be splendid stuff.

 Professor Van Helsing